 Invite your child to be a naturalist!
 Zoos, botanical gardens and even local parks might offer classes which introduce children to the wonders of the local insect population.

 Having contact with nature will allow children to understand and appreciate its natural order, the harmony and the beauty in it.
 Such contact will allow them to be friends with animals: big and small, creeping and crawling, scary and beautiful.
 All Earth’s inhabitants are necessary for the equilibrium of life: all life form is precious.
 So, let’s explore, go outside and be with nature!

-For more on Autumn-themed activities, read here a roundup of all our activities we have done during the month of 🍂September and 🎃October: over 20 of them! arranged by the area of study in a post "🍂Fall & 🎃Halloween Inspired Homeschooling 101 Unit Study."
+For more on Autumn-themed activities, read here a roundup of all the activities we have done during the month of 🍂September and 🎃October: over 20 of them! arranged by the area of study in the post “🍂Fall & 🎃Halloween Inspired Homeschooling 101 Unit Study.”